Skip to main content

 Microsoft MTA Exam - 98-381 - Intro to Programming with Python

-I've set my sights on my 1st Certification in my journey to the Data Analytics Realm.
-With the Microsoft MTA Exam - 98-381 - Intro to Programming with Python.
+I have set my sights on my first certification in my journey to the Data Analytics realm, specifically the Microsoft MTA Exam - 98-381 - Introduction to Programming with Python.

 My Preparation